 About

-Kate’s roots are in Mississippi, where she has investigated Civil Rights -era cold cases, covered the devastating impacts of Hurricane Katrina, and chased down hot tamales and Koolicles in the Mississippi Delta.
-She currently lives in Durham, North Carolina, with her husband and two children.
+Kate’s roots are in Mississippi, where she has investigated Civil Rights -era cold cases, covered the devastating impacts of Hurricane Katrina, and explored the cultural relevance of hot tamales and Koolicles in the Mississippi Delta.
+In addition to her editorial work, she spent a decade leading brand storytelling at Whole Foods Market and is the founder of Medley Media, a documentary and commercial production company.

 -